 - ROI (Return on Investment)

-Understanding how a particular marketing tactic, for example, email marketing, has been performing overall allows you to confidently forecast future performance and informs the allocation of time and budgets.
+Understanding how a particular marketing tactic such as email marketing, performs overall allows you to confidently forecast future performance and informs the allocation of time and budgets.

-Many email tools give granular, email-by-email reports that can be overwhelming and difficult to distil into high-level insight.
+Many email tools give granular reports that can be overwhelming and difficult to distil into high-level insight.
 With a strategic email marketing dashboard, you can focus on only the most important metrics that you need to make forecasting decisions.
 For example, if your team had set a goal of increasing email open rate across all campaigns by 10% over the last quarter, you could use your strategic dashboard to quickly visualise whether this goal had been met, exceeded or missed, and translate those results into revenue.
-All without leaving the dashboard or opening a calculator, which I know most of us dread.
+All without leaving the dashboard or opening a calculator.

 Some examples of channel-based dashboards: